vanhuyz/CycleGAN-TensorFlow/README.md

 # CycleGAN-TensorFlow
-An implementation of CycleGan using TensorFlow.
+An implementation of CycleGan using TensorFlow (work in progress).

 Original paper: https://arxiv.org/abs/1703.10593